Sandyford murder case

 However, due to a public outcry, in an unprecedented action, a Court Commission was appointed to investigate the evidence in the case.
 The commission did not declare her innocent, but did commute her sentence to life imprisonment.

 McLachlan served 15 years in Perth General Prison before being released on ticket-of-leave on 5 October 1877.
 She emigrated to the United States and married again.
 She died in Port Huron, Michigan, on New Year's Day in 1899.

 The case is given a passing mention in the last chapter of E.C.
 Bentley's 1913 detective novel Trent's Last Case, in the thirteenth chapter of Dorothy Sayers' 1937 detective novel Busman’s Honeymoon, and in the third chapter of Gladys Mitchell's 13th Mrs Bradley crime novel, When Last I Died, published in 1941.
 It was recounted by Jack House in his 1961 book Square Mile of Murder, which was dramatised by the BBC in 1980.
 The murder, trial and aftermath are covered in scrupulous detail in Heaven Knows Who (1960) by Christianna Brand, otherwise known as a respected writer of mysteries.
-There are two references to this case in Seeing is Believing (also published as Cross of Murder) a Sir Henry Merrivale novel by Carter Dickson (aka John Dickson Carr) first published by Morrow (US, 1941) and Heinemann (UK, 1942).
+There are two references to this case in Seeing is Believing (also published as Cross of Murder) a Sir Henry Merrivale novel by Carter Dickson (pen name of John Dickson Carr) first published by Morrow (US, 1941) and Heinemann (UK, 1942).
 In Chapter 20 there's quite a long account of the Sandyford Murder Mystery.
 The third episode of Scotland's Murder Mysteries, titled "Jessie McLachlan", details the case with notes from modern experts and is produced by STV Productions.
 The seventh episode of the fifth series of the BBC One series Murder, Mystery and My Family on 6 July 2021 also reinvestigated the case upholding the original decision.